sasjs/cli.sasjs.io/docs/test.md

 - `termProgram` is inserted at the end of every test
 - `macroVars` are defined at the start of every test

-## File name convention
+## File Name Convention

 Only files names that match following pattern will be considered as tests.
 Pattern:

 ```
-[name].test.[order(optional)].sas
+[filename].test<.integer>.sas
 ```

 Examples:

 ```
-someService.test.sas
+some_service.test.sas
-someJob.test.0.sas
+some_job.test.0.sas
-someJob.test.1.sas
+some_job.test.1.sas
 ```

-- Providing order number is optional, if provided, test will be executed accordingly to this number (`someJob.test.0.sas` first and `someJob.test.1.sas` second).
+- Providing a test integer is optional, if provided, the tests will be executed accordingly to numerical order - eg `some_job.test.0.sas` first and `some_job.test.1.sas` second.

 ## Coverage

-A SAS Service, Job or Macro is considered covered if there is a test file with the same name, for example:
+A SAS Service, Job or Macro is considered covered if there is a test file with the same **filename**, for example:

 ```
 ├── some_service.sas